 Review past correspondence to determine previous areas of concern and previous strengths.
 Keep all correspondence.

-Read through the Manual start to finish, a section at a time, including those sections that are not related to the program’s current place in the process.
+Read through the Manual from start to finish, a section at a time, including those sections that are not related to the program’s current place in the process.
 Reading the entire Manual is essential to overall program compliance and clarifies the accreditation process.

-Review the Administrators Report: Note areas of known compliance program wide; Note any areas or Standards where there is a question or concern about current compliance; and Note any areas or Standards that are unclear.
+Review the Administrators Report: Note areas of known compliance program-wide; Note any areas or Standards where there is a question or concern about current compliance, and Note any areas or Standards that are unclear.

 Perform a Classroom Observation on each class to determine areas for improvement and areas for implementation of new policies or procedures.